ansible/awx/docs/docsite/rst/rest_api/authentication.rst

   	--cookie 'csrftoken=K580zVVm0rWX8pmNylz5ygTPamgUJxifrdJY0UDtMMoOis5Q1UOxRmV9918BUBIN' \
   	https://<awx-host>/api/login/ -k -D - -o /dev/null

 All of this is done by the AWX when you log in to the UI or API in the browser, and should only be used when authenticating in the browser.
-For programmatic integration with AWX, see :ref:`api_oauth2_auth`.

 A typical response might look like: